Taliban capture key northern city, approach Afghan capital | Law-Order

 Ebrahimzada said Abdul Rashid Dostum and Ata Mohammad Noor, former warlords who command thousands of fighters, had fled the province and their whereabouts were unknown.

-The Taliban have made major advances in recent days, including capturing Herat and Kandahar, the country's second-and third-largest cities.
-They now control about 22 of Afghanistan's 34 provinces, leaving the Western-backed government with a smattering of provinces in the centre and east, as well as the capital, Kabul.
+The Taliban have made major advances in recent days, including capturing Herat and Kandahar, the country's second- and third-largest cities.
+They now control about 23 of Afghanistan's 34 provinces, leaving the Western-backed government with a smattering of provinces in the center and east, as well as the capital, Kabul.

 On Saturday, the Taliban captured all of Logar province, just south of Kabul, and detained local officials, said Hoda Ahmadi, a lawmaker from the province.
 She said the Taliban have reached the Char Asyab district, just 11 kilometers (7 miles) south of the capital.